spol-29/spol-29/README.md

 Hi there!

-My name is spol29 and I am a beginner/intermediate developer. 💻👨‍💻 I am learning 🐍Python, C++, ☕Java, and am interested & am learning Machine Learning 🤖.
+My name is spol29 and I am a beginner/intermediate developer. 💻👨‍💻 I am know 🐍Python, C++, ☕Java, and am interested & am learning Machine Learning 🤖.
 I am also interested in Competitive Programming & Web Development Here are my github stats: